 Getting rid of email is just the latest in a long line of hermit-like strategies I’ve deployed to free up more “me time.”
 My fax machine ran out of paper years ago so I put it in the loft, feel free to try and communicate with it if you like.

 The telephone is another comms device I’ve mentally consigned to history.
 I do still have one, but I generally don’t answer it unless I know who’s calling (of course I have caller ID enabled and an answerphone) and I do sometimes have a weak moment listening to anyone brave enough to leave an answerphone message and pick up but it’s usually just to abuse and taunt hapless callers.

-The answerphone message relayed by digital Dorothy says I'll get back to you but she's telling porkies.
-After several attempts at recording my own message inviting people to leave a message I decided she/it strikes just the right blend of FOAD I was looking for - feel free to give her a listen on 01206 835032 during office hours.
+The answerphone message relayed by digital Dorothy says I’ll get back to you but she’s telling porkies.
+After several attempts at recording my own message inviting people to leave a message I decided she/it strikes just the right blend of FOAD I was looking for.

 If you REALLY need to tell me to do something or NOT to do something I’d like to encourage you to chat with me by MSN, it’s immediate, I usually reply if I’m about or later when I have time – it’s a virtual post-it slapped on my monitor so there’s no better way to grab my attention.
 MSN also keeps a record of conversations so there’s every opportunity to incriminate or contradict yourself and my blackmail folder is growing steadily!
 My MSN address is joe(at)cantbarsed.com.

 I also like to communicate sporadically on the a4u forum where I post as renegade, on Twitter and on Facebook so there are still plenty of ways to get hold of me pretty much anytime.